VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

   in the UI.
 * Supporting orders for multiple seat types simultaneously.
 For example a registrant requests five seats for pre-conference event and eight seats for the full conference.
+This adds more complex business logic into the write-side.
-This adds more commplex buiness logic into the write-side.
+* Supporting partially fulfilled orders where the only some of the seats that the registrant requests are available.
+This adds more complex business logic into the write-side.
 * CQRS command validation using MVC.
+This illustrates how to make use of the model validation feature in MVC to validate your CQRS commands before you send them to the domain.

 ## Working Definitions for this Chapter